giantswarm/prometheus/README.md

   - `Prometheus`: `prometheus`
   - `Save & Open`

-Instead of manually configuring these datasource and dashboards you can run the followin job.
-At least it trues /tries/ to provide the same result for you:
+Instead of manually configuring the datasource and dashboards you can run the following job.
+It uses the API to configure Grafana to a state similar to when you manually go through the steps described above.

 ```bash
 kubectl create --filename manifests/grafana-import-dashboards-job.yaml
 ```